Ecommerce Shipping Guide

 Now that you’re equipped with the tools you need to build an ecommerce shipping strategy that’s right for your business, consider making ShipBob a part of that strategy.

-ShipBob’s software integrates with ecommerce platforms and marketplaces to automate ecommerce fulfillment for ecommerce merchants.
-With a network of fulfillment centers across the US, ShipBob lets merchants split inventory across locations to reduce ecommerce shipping costs and time in transit.
+ShipBob’s software integrates with ecommerce platforms, marketplaces, EDI solutions (to fulfil orders for retailers’ websites and in-store), and other sales channels to automate ecommerce fulfilment for ecommerce merchants.
+With a network of fulfilment centres across the world, ShipBob lets merchants split inventory across locations to reduce ecommerce shipping costs and time in transit.

-Talk to a fulfillment expert, get pricing, and learn more about how we help ecommerce businesses scale at the link below.
+Talk to a fulfilment expert, get pricing, and learn more about how we help ecommerce businesses scale at the link below.